umbraco/rfcs/cms/0000-project-unicore-structure.md

 #### Umbraco.BackOffice

-* Will contain all of the web based implementation for running the Umbraco back office such as MVC Controllers, ASP.Net Identity implementation for Users and Authentication/Authorization policies for the back office
+* Will contain all of the web based implementation for running the Umbraco backoffice such as MVC Controllers, ASP.Net Identity implementation for Users and Authentication/Authorization policies for the backoffice
-* Contains the models to support the back office and controllers
+* Contains the models to support the backoffice and controllers

 Produces Nuget package `UmbracoCms.BackOffice`

 #### Umbraco.BackOffice.UI

-* Contains the client files used to build/run the back office
+* Contains the client files used to build/run the backoffice

 Produces Nuget package `UmbracoCms.BackOffice.UI`